taublast/FastPopups/README.md

 ### Popup Content

-Layout properties like `HorizontalOptions`, `VerticalOptions` will affect your popup content.
+This is your logical popup, layout properties like `HorizontalOptions`, `VerticalOptions` will affect its positioning.

+`IgnoreSafeArea` controls if you want to consider full screen or not to go over safe insets, like status bar etc.

+## Gestures

+When `CloseWhenBackgroundIsClicked` is set to `true` then tapping somewhere where gestures are not user-handled will close your popup.

 ## Anchor Positioning